vmx/temp-env/README.md

 Set environment variables temporarily.

-This crate is useful for testing with different environment variables that should not interfere.
+This crate is useful for testing with different environment variables that should not interfere when running `cargo test`.

 This code started as a small test helper written by [@fabian-braun] and [@nbaztec] and published by [@fabian-braun] on [StackOverflow]. [@vmx] found it useful and took the time to make it a proper crate.